ToolForge

 15. File a NEPRA Complaint for Persistent Issues

-Solar Panels in Pakistan 2026 โ€” Do They Actually Reduce Bills?
+Solar Panels in Pakistan 2026 โ€” Is It Worth It?

 Yes โ€” for most homeowners in Pakistan, solar panels with net metering make strong financial sense in 2026.
 Here's the honest analysis: